kevincharm/solshuffle/README.md

 ### `FeistelShuffle`

-The Feistel shuffle is cheap, coming in at just under 3900 gas to calculate a permutation for a single index for a list size of 10,000.
+The Feistel shuffle is cheap, coming in at ~4350 gas to calculate a permutation for a single index for a list size of 10,000.

 Feistel networks are based on _round functions_, and these are run a fixed number of times, as specified in the `rounds` parameter.
 As long as you input a cryptographically secure random `seed`, it is sufficient to set `rounds = 4` to make a _strong_ pseudorandom permutation [[1]](#m-luby-and-c-rackoff-1988).